nagalakshmi-vj-sp/sailpointsamples-public/identitynow-add-user/README.md

 In order to run this, make sure you have [Node.js](https://nodejs.org/en/) installed.

-From the `identitynow-registration` folder, run:
+From the `identitynow-user-add` folder, run:

 ~~~
 $ npm start